alekzonder/eman/README.md

 # eman

-Event Manager for services using WebSockets
+Event Manager for communication between services using WebSockets

 # dependencies